-Voya (formerly ING), under contract with TIAA-CREF Tuition Financing, Inc., manages Wisconsin's Tomorrow's Scholar® 529 savings program.
-ING succeeded Wells Fargo as program manager in late October 2012.
-The revised program features nine age-based options, nine static allocation options, and 22 single fund options utilizing mutual funds managed by Voya, TIAA-CREF, BlackRock, Columbia, Lazard, CBRE Clarion, HCM, LSV, Northern, Wellington, Baillie Gifford, T. Rowe, Templeton, JP Morgan, Delaware, and PIMCO.
+Voya, under contract with TIAA-CREF Tuition Financing, Inc., manages Wisconsin's Tomorrow's Scholar® 529 savings program.
+Voya succeeded Wells Fargo as program manager in late October 2012.
+The revised program features nine age-based options, nine static allocation options, and 22 single fund options utilizing mutual funds managed by Voya, TIAA-CREF, BlackRock, Columbia, Lazard, CBRE Clarion, HCM, LSV, Northern, Wellington, Baillie Gifford, T. Rowe, Templeton, JP Morgan, and Delaware.
 To find a financial advisor in your area, use the Find a 529 Pro Directory.

-- Summary: Voya (formerly ING), under contract with TIAA-CREF Tuition Financing, Inc., manages Wisconsin's Tomorrow's Scholar® 529 savings program.
-ING succeeded Wells Fargo as program manager in late October 2012.
-The revised program features nine age-based options, nine static allocation options, and 22 single fund options utilizing mutual funds managed by Voya, TIAA-CREF, BlackRock, Columbia, Lazard, CBRE Clarion, HCM, LSV, Northern, Wellington, Baillie Gifford, T. Rowe, Templeton, JP Morgan, Delaware, and PIMCO.
+- Summary: Voya, under contract with TIAA-CREF Tuition Financing, Inc., manages Wisconsin's Tomorrow's Scholar® 529 savings program.
+Voya succeeded Wells Fargo as program manager in late October 2012.
+The revised program features nine age-based options, nine static allocation options, and 22 single fund options utilizing mutual funds managed by Voya, TIAA-CREF, BlackRock, Columbia, Lazard, CBRE Clarion, HCM, LSV, Northern, Wellington, Baillie Gifford, T. Rowe, Templeton, JP Morgan, and Delaware.
 To find a financial advisor in your area, use the Find a 529 Pro Directory.

 - Program type: Savings